museapphq/infinitecanvas.tools/src/content/gallery/everyone_draw.md

 url: https://everyonedraw.com/
 usecases: ["drawing"]
 image: everyone_draw.jpg
-description: "An infinite canvas for people all over the world to collaborate on pixel art.
-Sixteen colors, endless possibilities."
+description: "An infinite canvas for people all over the world to collaborate on pixel art."
 multiplayer: false
 ---